otrv4/otrv4/modes/otrv4-standalone-mode.md

 - "High Level Overview": there is not a "Requests OTR conversation" step.
-- "Conversation started by an Interactive DAKE": the conversation begins when a participant sends an identity message.
+- "Conversation started by an Interactive DAKE": the conversation begins when a participant sends an Identity message.
 In this mode, there is no advertisement of which version a participant supports as both parties only support OTRv4.
+- "Shared Session State": do not include any query message or the whitespace tag as part of `phi`.
 - "Creating a Client Profile": the `Versions` field must only allow the 1-byte version string "4".
 - "Creating a Client Profile": the `Transitional Signature` field is not allowed